-When I read the article about the newly found John Coltrane recording, it hit me.
-I strolled across the living room and tossed onto the turntable (Yes, turntable.
+“Ohhhhh,” flew out of my mouth.
+I rose from my chair, strode across the living room and tossed onto the turntable (Yes, turntable.
 How else does one listen to classic jazz?)
 “Duke Ellington & John Coltrane.”
-While listening, I took over the stove from my husband and cooked dinner.
+While listening, I nudged my husband aside and took over the stove to cook dinner.
 Not stir fry, but something that my husband and foodie friends would happily eat.
 Disappearing into the dark notes of a tenor saxophone while breathing in the aroma of garlic heating in a pan was, forgive me, indescribably delicious.

 The Power of Meaning